HMS Rother (1904): World War I

 The role of the patrol flotillas was to prevent enemy ships from carrying out minelaying or torpedo attacks in the approaches to ports on the East coast, and to prevent raids by enemy ships.
-Shortly before the commencement of hostilities, the 9th Flotilla was deployed to its war station on the in the northern part of East coast of England.
+Shortly before the commencement of hostilities, the 9th Flotilla was deployed to its war station in the northern part of the East coast of England.
 While still a member of the 9th Flotilla in March 1915, by June that year she had transferred to the Local Defence Flotilla based at Portsmouth.
 In June 1916, Rother was part of a Portsmouth-based Escort Flotilla.

 Rother remained part of the Portsmouth-based Escort Flotilla until August 1917, but was listed as part of the 7th Destroyer Flotilla, employed on convoy escort duties on the East coast of England, in September 1917.
 She remained employed on convoy duties of the East coast of Britain, and on 10 December 1917 left Lerwick in Shetland with sister ship Moy as escort of a convoy of ships for East coast ports.
 Rother remained part of the 7th Flotilla in January 1918, but by February that year had transferred to the Portsmouth-based 1st Destroyer Flotilla.
 She remained part of the 1st Flotilla at the end of the war.